mlibrary/about-publishing/src/content/features/transforming.md

           - image: /assets/screen-shot-2021-07-16-at-4.39.36-pm.png
             image_alt: ""
             title: ""
+      - type: quote_slider
+        book: "ESC "
+        quote:
+          quote: "I feel extremely fortunate to have worked with UMP on my two experimental audiobooks.
+I had long been interested in applying audiovisual tools to the analysis of audiovisual culture, but it was only when I began working with UMP that I felt the confidence to undertake such a project. "
+          name: Jacob Smith
+          title: Professor and Associate Chair, Department of Radio-Television-Film, Northwestern University
+        slides:
+          - image: ""
+            image_alt: ""
+            title: ""
+            text: "The editorial team at UMP were ideal interlocutors as I worked through initial ideas for how I might do sound studies research in the medium of audio.
+My editors at UMP helped me to think through different approaches, ranging from a traditional book with a few supplementary audio clips to a more wholeheartedly audio-driven format.
+To their great credit, UMP pushed me to go for the stretch and take the latter route.
+The next step was to try several “proof of concept” prototypes, and the UMP team provided valuable feedback that was crucial as I found my footing in this new form of digital authorship.
+UMP was supportive at every step of the way, and I was particularly impressed and reassured by how effectively they maintained the rigor of the review process despite the novelty of the publication.
+After the production and review processes were completed, the final project was posted to UMP’s Fulcrum platform, which is well-designed, user-friendly, accessible, and easy to modify thanks to UMP’s exceptional support team.
+I couldn’t be happier with my experience working with UMP: they pushed me to take intellectual risks and explore new modes of research and publication; they encouraged me to develop strategies for reaching new audiences with my research; and they supported me as I developed the new skills required to become proficient at a new kind of academic writing.
+UMP is the ideal place for digital publishing, combining intellectual rigor and academic knowledge with innovative vision and state-of-the-art technological
+              infrastructur"
       - type: cta
         image: ""
         text: "Lightning Birds by Jacob Smith is a multi-media project that consists of